Chewt/chessterm/README.md

 # What is it?
 Chessterm is a terminal based chess api.

-It was orginally created to provide a bridge between several chess engines made by a group of friends to compete with each other.
+It was originally created to provide a bridge between several chess engines made by a group of friends to compete with each other.
 It is designed to be flexible and be adapted to any chess related project that has need of a chess board.